One of the more confusing issues that many people run into when choosing a new chalk paint is the difference between chalk and chalkboard paint.

 Chalkboard paint is as the name implies, paint that you can draw on with chalk like a chalkboard.

-This type of paint comes in difference colors and can even be customized for your needs.
+This type of paint comes in different colors (other than black) and can even be customized for your needs.
 Like you can get green, blue, clear, or many other color options.

 If you want a surface that can be drawn on with chalk, cleaned, and drawn on again, this is the paint for you.